Mechanical-Advantage/EventDeployExtension/README.md

+> [!IMPORTANT]
+> This extension is deprecated.
+Users should set up a Gradle task to accomplish the same function, as documented [here](https://docs.advantagekit.org/installation/version-control#event-deploy).

 # Event Deploy for WPILib

 A VSCode extension for quickly committing all changes before deploying robot code.
 Click "Deploy Robot Code (Event)" in the editor menu.
 The current branch _must_ begin with "event" (e.g. "event_nhgrs").
 After an event, these commits can be squashed and merged to another branch.